-- (1) The financial risk management organisational structure consists of: - (a) Senate: - (b) Senate Finance Committee; - (c) Asset and Liability Committee (ALCO); - (d) The Chief Financial Officer (CFO); - (e) Financial Control and Treasury (FCT); and - (f) Investment and Capital Management (ICM). - (2) The structure is summarised in diagram form in Schedule 1.
+- (1) The financial risk management organisational structure consists of: - (a) Senate; - (b) Senate Finance and Audit Committee; - (c) Asset and Liability Committee (ALCO); - (d) The Chief Financial Officer (CFO); - (e) Financial Control and Treasury (FCT); and - (f) Investment and Capital Management (ICM). - (2) The structure is summarised in Schedule 1.